sifanzzz/GoT-fatality-prediction/README.md

 #### Run the project

-After setting up with one of the above method, to run the analysis, run the following from the root of this repository:
+After setting up with one of the above methods, to run the analysis, run the following from the root of this repository:

 ``` bash
 # download and extract data